-Join David Powers for an in-depth discussion in this video Using the exercise files, part of Resizing and Watermarking Images with PHP.
+Join David Powers for an in-depth discussion in this video Using the exercise files, part of PHP: Resizing and Watermarking Images.

 - [Voiceover] If you're a subscriber to the Linda.com online training library, you have access to the exercise files for this course.
 Just download them from the link on the course's page, and unzip them to a convenient location.
 I've got them here on my desktop.
 Let's take a quick look inside.
 The first two folders contain copies of the files used in each video.
 Most sub-folders in chapter one contain just two files: the script at the state of the beginning of the video, and the other showing what it looks like at the end.

 The 01_05 and 01_06 folders are slightly different.
 They deal with embedding a watermark in resized images, and assume that you're using PHP5.5 or later.
 If you're using an older version of PHP, you'll need to use the files with resample in their names.
 They're based on a script developed earlier in the chapter, and are fully commented for you to study at your leisure.
 Chapter two builds a custom class that involves a lot of code.